What are cooperative board games?

 1. Pandemic

-In the Pandemic, players work together to stop the spread of deadly diseases across the globe.
+In Pandemic, players work together to stop the spread of deadly diseases across the globe.
 Each player takes on a different role with unique abilities, and they must work together to find cures before time runs out.
 This game requires communication, strategy, and teamwork to succeed.

 2. Forbidden Island